The Super Programmer

 My computer graphics book remained untouched for years, during which I took a bachelor's degree in computer engineering and started to learn about other interesting fields of computer science.
 University was one of the places where I got clues on what I have to learn next, although I have to admit, most of my knowledge was gained by surfing around the internet and trying to make sense of things by myself.
 University professors do not really get deep into what they teach (Unless you are from a top-notch university, I'm not talking about the exceptions).
 University courses though will give you a lot of headlines that you'll have to get deeper in them all by yourself, and that makes sense too; you can't expect to get outstandingly good in everything in a relatively short period of time.
 Chances are you will get specialized knowledge in only one of the fields of computer science.

 The fact that success often comes from getting deep in only one of the many fields of computer science didn't stop me from learning them (It did take a long time though).
-After getting comfortable with generating pixels, I started to learn about building computers from bare transistors, writing software that can compose/decompose sounds, crafting neural networks from scratch, implementing advanced cryptographic protocols, rolling out my own hobby operating system, and all kind of the nerdy things many average software developers, specially those who are self-taught, avoid learning (Or just have not had the opportunity to do so).
+After getting comfortable with generating pixels, I started to learn about building computers from bare transistors, writing software that can compose/decompose sounds, crafting neural networks from scratch, implementing advanced cryptographic protocols, rolling out my own hobby operating system, and all kind of the nerdy things the average software developer, avoids learning (Or just have not had the opportunity to do so).

 The result?
-I transformed myself from an average programmer who can only build web-applications into a programmer that knows the starting point of building any kind of computer software/hardware and hopefully can help get the progress of computer-related technology back on track in case a catastrophic event happens on Earth and all we have is gone (This is something that I think about a lot!).
+I transformed myself from an average programmer who could only build web-applications into a programmer that knows the starting point of building any kind of computer software and hopefully can help get the progress of computer-related technology back on track in case a catastrophic event happens on Earth and all we have is gone (This is something that I think about a lot!).

-After boosting my knowledge by learning all those things, I felt that it's time to extend my 40-page computer graphics book, and the result is this book!
+After expanding my knowledge by learning all these new concepts, I felt it was time to extend my 40-page computer graphics book into a more comprehensive work, covering additional fundamental topics.
+The result is the book you're reading now!

 Support

 If you enjoy what I'm writing and would like to support my work, I would appreciate crypto donations!
-I attempted to distribute my work through computer programming publishers, but the consensus is that these kinds of tutorials won't sell well.
+I attempted to distribute my work through computer programming publishers, but the consensus was that tutorials covering a wide range of unrelated topics wouldn't sell well.
 Therefore, I have decided to continue TSP as an open-source hobby project!

 • Bitcoin: bc1qjvcsjt57des7j4runchxalksueqlxgadx7fwll